math-repo/math-repo.github.io/_publications/2024-02-17-paper-title-number-4.md

 ---
-title: "Paper Title Number 4"
+title: "Fibonacci Numbers, Faster"
 collection: publications
-permalink: /publication/2024-02-17-paper-title-number-4
+permalink: /publication/fibonacci
-excerpt: 'This paper is about fixing template issue #693.'
+excerpt: 'Based on Miniature 1 and 2, this paper discusses the ways in which Fibonacci Numbers can be calculated faster. '
-date: 2024-02-17
+date: 2024-06-25
-venue: 'GitHub Journal of Bugs'
+venue: 'IIT Gandhinagar'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
 citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---